luiscib3r/LLM-Projects/local-rag/README.md

 The api container will try to connect to ollama server and pull the necessary models, this can take a while.

 Feel free to change the `docker-compose.yml` and `.env` file to use your own models and configurations.

+---
+If you found this project helpful and would like to show your support, please consider giving it a ⭐️ on GitHub!
+Your star will help others discover this repository and contribute to its growth. 🌟